jepidoptera/nodeMine/readme.md

 Instructions:
 1. git clone https://github.com/jepidoptera/nodeMine.git
+2. cd nodeMine
-2. npm install
+3. npm install
-3. node mines.js
+4. node mines.js

+You can play with the mouse in some terminals.
+If yours doesn't support mouse, the controls are: arrow keys to move.
+"f" to flag.
+"m" for menu.
+spacebar to click a square, select a menu item, or start over once the game is done.

 All code by Peter Allen VI.
 Enjoy.